+Category Level of Decision Action Dealt with

+complaint by

+(see Table 1)

+Α 1 Minor There is no case The Head of Mass will write to Head of

+2 Significant to answer the student indication that the MASS

+3 Serious matter is closed.
+They will copy

+this letter to the Investigating

+Staff Member, the Dean of

+Faculty, any appointed

+Disciplinary Board member and
-Category Level of complaint (see Table 1) Decision Action Dealt with by A 1 Minor 2 Significant 3 Serious That there is no case to answer The Head of Student Administration will write to the student indicating that the matter is closed.
-They will copy this letter to the Investigating Staff Member, the Dean of Faculty, any appointed Disciplinary Board member and the person who made the original complaint Administration В 1 Minor 2 Significant 3 Serious That the offence has been admitted or partially admitted and is minor The Head of Student Administration will request the Dean of Faculty to apply the appropriate action in accordance with Table 1.
-The Head of Student Administration will write to the person who made the original complaint advising them of the outcome Faculty

-С 1 Minor 2 Significant 3 Serious That the offence is admitted or partially admitted but is more serious, or is a second or further offence The Head of Student Administration will organise a Disciplinary Board to consider the allegation at a formal hearing D 1 Minor 2 Significant 3 Serious That the offence is not admitted The Head of Student Administration will organise a Disciplinary Board to consider the allegation at a formal hearing
+the person who made the original complaint В 1 Minor 2 Significant 3 Serious That the offence has been admitted or partially admitted and is minor The Head of Mass will request the Dean of Faculty to apply the appropriate action in accordance with the Table 1.
+The Head of Mass will write to the person who made the original complaint advising them of the outcome Dean of Faculty С 1 Minor 2 Significant 3 Serious That the offence is admitted or partially admitted but is more serious, or is a second or further offence The Head of MASS will organise a Disciplinary Board to consider the allegation at a formal hearing Head of MASS Disciplinary Board D 1 Minor 2 Significant 3 Serious That the offence is not admitted The Head of MASS will organise a Disciplinary Board to consider the allegation at a formal hearing Head of MASS Disciplinary Board